tl-nguyen/freqtrade-pi/README.md

 - Rename the strategy class file, json config file with the same name (the extensions stay the same).
 For example: `bbrsi.py`, `bbrsi.json`

 - Move/Update the strategy files into the PI.
 It's important to use the name of the files (in this case `bbrsi`) as the strategy name.
-This command will move your strategy files to the PI, if the strategy is running, this command also restart it with the updated files.
+This command will move your strategy files to the PI, if the strategy is running, this command also restart it with the updated files:
 ```
 ./fp.sh update -s bbrsi
 ```